Computer Science Curriculum Intent

 Students in KS3 will have the opportunity to develop skills in the following areas:

-- The use of devices such as iPad to encourage ICT and social skills
+The use of devices such as iPads to encourage ICT and social skills

 Board and Exam